albarkeo/auto-question-formatter/README.md

 ---
 ```

+### Table Formatting
-### Also works copying from a table formatted like this:
+Also works copying from a table formatted like this:

 |Question|Acceptable answers| |
 |----|----|----|